Miracle-Sakuno/Miracle-Sakuno/README.md

 > Princess of the far north, ruler of the winter sea.
 A child who is expected to be born in blessing, symbolizing miracle and happiness.

-> Meeting you is the most beautiful miracle.

 >「氷結の魔女」

 - I have a weakness for cute things.(*^▽^*)